Responsible Outback Travel: Respecting Australia’s Desert Landscapes

 Vax Facts: Ensure vaccinations are up to date for tropical diseases carried by mosquitoes in the Top End.

-The distance between services can span hundreds of kilometers.
+The distance between services can span hundreds of kilometres.

 The Pre-Check: Have your vehicle fully serviced before you leave.
 Know how to change a tyre and carry a comprehensive backup kit.